-A nosebleed, commonly termed “epistaxis,” is caused by the blood vessels in the nasal passage breaking, bleeding, and leaking out the nares, or nostrils.
-The bleeding itself can cause some mild irritation leading to a bout of sneezing.
 If there is enough blood, it can cause a bit of a mess.
-There are many different diseases or disorders that can cause epistaxis leading to sneezing blood such as infections, inflammation, foreign bodies, or allergies.
+There are many different diseases or disorders that can cause epistaxis leading to sneezing blood such as infections, intestinal inflammation, foreign bodies, or allergies.

 It is important that, if the sneezing is persistent, if there is a large amount of blood, or if the cat is acting sick, that you bring the cat to your veterinarian for treatment right away.

-Causes of A Cat Sneezing Blood
+Causes of a Cat Sneezing Blood

 Sneezing blood, or epistaxis, can be caused by a variety of conditions.
 Some are critical, while others are mild.